The Ottoman Monuments in Athens are just a handful of monuments.

 Going back in history, and around the 6th century AD, the Christian (Byzantine) Kings of the time turned the internal part of the Parthenon into a Byzantine church, dedicated to the Virgin Mary.

-The Ottomans, some 900 years later turned this church into the Ismainti mosque, covering it with limestone the Christian symbols and adding a minaret.
+The Ottomans, some 900 years later turned this church into the Ismainti mosque, covering it with limestone the Christian symbols, and adding a minaret.

 The whole Acropolis hill, besides the Ismainti mosque and the Erechteion being used as a harem, housed also a large number of buildings and storage rooms, and one of the rooms was inside the Parthenon.
 This is where the Ottomans kept their gunpowder.

-Ottoman Monuments in Athens, The Parthenon with the mosque in 1839 by Joly de Lotbinière
+Ottoman Monuments in Athens, The Parthenon with the mosque in 1839 by Joly de Lotbinière.

 The Parthenon with the mosque in 1839 by Joly de Lotbinière

+The ancient Greek stolen friezes are kept today in the British Museum (along with one Karyatis from the Erechtheion Temple).
 After the destruction of the Parthenon and the mosque from the bombardment, the Ottomans built another mosque in its place, a much smaller one that was demolished in 1842 by the Athenians.

 The Wall of Haseki in Acropolis

-The remains of Haseki wall Acropolis
+The remains of Haseki wall Acropolis.
+Ottoman monuments in Athens.

 Remains of Haseki Wall